Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Methodology

 \subsection{Augmenting RL policy with demonstrations}

-Though, NFRL can significantly reduce complexity, and reward design based on security constraints can enhance safety.
+Though, NFRL can significantly reduce complexity, and reward design based on safety constraints can enhance safety.
 Demonstrations can mitigate the need for painstaking reward shaping, guide exploration, further reduce sample complexity, and help generate robust, natural behaviors.
-We propose the demonstration augmented RL agent method which incorporates demonstrations into RL agent in two ways:
+We propose the demonstration augmented RL agent method which incorporates demonstrations into NFRL agent in two ways:

-(1) Pretraining with behavior cloning. we use behavior cloning to provide a policy $\pi^*$ via expert demonstrations and then to train a model $\mathcal{M}_{\text{expert}}$ with some expert ability. \begin{small}
+(1) Pretraining with behavior cloning.
+We use behavior cloning to provide a policy $\pi^*$ via expert demonstrations and then to train a model $\mathcal{M}_{\text{expert}}$ with some expert ability. \begin{small}

 \end{small} where $\mathcal{D}_{e}$ is a human expert dataset obtained from driving G29 steering.
+For detailed information on all of the expert dataset, please refer to Appendix ~\ref{sec:appendixA2}.

 (2) RL fine-tuning with augmented loss: we employ $\mathcal{M}_{\text{expert}}$ to initialize a model trained by deep RL policies, which reduces the sampling complexity of the deep RL policy.
 The training loss of the actor model as follows: \begin{small}